 Bioorganic & Medicinal Chemistry Reports

-A scientific open acces journal in the field of Bioorganic and Medicinal Chemistry
+A scientific open access journal in the field of Bioorganic and Medicinal Chemistry

-Bioorganic & Medicinal Chemistry ReportsA scientific open acces journal in the field of Bioorganic and Medicinal Chemistry
+Bioorganic & Medicinal Chemistry ReportsA scientific open access journal in the field of Bioorganic and Medicinal Chemistry

 Instruction for Authors

 Manuscripts should be prepared in English using a word processor.

 Novelty statement of submitted manuscript must be provided as MS word file item by item.
 The maximum item should be 6 for the novelty statement.

 A graphical abstract must be provided during submission.
 The dimensions of the graphical abstract must be 6.5 cm (h) x 12.5 cm (l).
 Please do not use the portrait version of graphical abstarct.
 The graphical abstract must briefly show the contents of abstract.
 Only structure of compound or picture of species not allowed for the graphical abstract.

 Review Articles are critically evaluated on the specific area in Bioorganic and Medicinal Chemistry synthesis and their applications.
 If you would like to contribute to the journal with a review article, the authors must initially contact to Professor Turan Ozturk , as such articles are normally invited.

 Original Articles are manuscripts describing new synthesis startegies and developements in Bioorganic and Medicinal Chemistry.
 The synthesis of nano materials, polymers and their properties and application reports are also welcome to journal.
 These manuscripts should reflect completed investigations rather than fragmentary parts of a larger study.
 In order to reduce manuscript length, specific experimental details, NMR and HRMS (please check for the sample) spectra should be made available as supplementary materialfrom the corresponding author for the novel compounds, at least one representative for each molecule group.